tdnguyen6/iu-cd4ml/README.rst

 Besides, there are other problems that I found after having used feast for a while:

 * Only support time-series data.
 Many teams has requested them to support other kinds of data, especially for datasets without timestamps
-* Tightly coupled to Tecton and Gojek workflow:
+* Tightly coupled to Gojek workflow:

   #.
 Gathering timestamped data
   #.
 Do feature engineering and store features in offline store